-Behavior Guidelines: The Beacon Program has been established to meet the needs of a variety of individuals.
-The safety and security of all who attend is vital in providing a quality educational environment for all students.
+Behavior Guidelines: West Central Education District Area Learning Center has been established to meet the needs of a large variety of individuals.
+The safety and security of all who attend is vital in providing a quality educational environment.
 The purpose of the following Policy and Rules of Conduct is to clearly state our expectations of student's behavior and consequences for violations of the rules.